kungfu-a/BudgetBuddy-WebDevelopment/README.md

-This is a budget buddy project which is taken to master skills in pocketsaving.
+This is a budget buddy project which is taken to master skills in pocket saving.